LugoBlogger/SI-201-401-discrete-mathematics/week06-functions.md

   - Round-down function for a decimal

-- Two function are **equal** when they have the same domain, have the same codomain, and map each element of their common domain to the same element in their common domain.
+- Two function are **equal** when they have the same domain, have the same codomain, and map each element of their common domain to the same element in their common co-domain.

 - Function addition